waneck/hxcross/README.md

 You should get a warm hello from Linux!

 Please pay attention to the sdk version you're compiling to - you can never use a SDK that is newer than the SDK on your device.

+## Contributing

+This is a proof-of-concept and needs some work to actually become a good alternative to iOs development.
+Its architecture is still very unstable, and I'd be happy to discuss changing it.
+If you're interested in helping, this project needs it :)